minprog/uva-prog-ai/20 Problem sets/20 Simple Java/20 Graphics Programs.md

 # Graphics Programs

-Your job in this assignment is to write programs to solve each of these problems.

-## Getting started

-Download the starter kit from [here](cdn://pset2.zip) and extract it in your prog directory.
+Download the starter kit from [here](cdn://pset2.zip) and extract it in your **Dropbox** directory.
 All the files needed for this problem set are included.

 ## Problem 3: `Pyramid.java`